decentralized-identity/bbs-signature/draft-bbs-signatures.md

 subgroup\_check(P) -> VALID or INVALID
 : returns VALID when the point P is an element of the subgroup of order p, and INVALID otherwise.
 This function can always be implemented by checking that p \* P is equal to the identity element.
 In some cases, faster checks may also exist, e.g., [@Bowe19].

-substr(str, sbegin, slen) -> Octet String
-: A function returning a substring of the octet string `str` of length `slen`, begining from `sbegin`, as defined in Section 4 of [@!I-D.irtf-cfrg-hash-to-curve].

 ## Organization of this document